IllusionMods/KK_Plugins/Guides/Material Editor Guide/Extension API.md

 Shader asset authors can provide equivalent built-in shader, category, and property metadata through XML `TextAsset` catalogs.
 See [Shader Tooltip Catalogs.md](Shader%20Tooltip%20Catalogs.md).

+Descriptor `TooltipText` uses the same interaction as catalog metadata: hold Shift to reveal the blue dashed hint marker, then hover the label while continuing to hold Shift.
+These authored hints remain available when ordinary Material Editor tooltips are disabled.

 ## Custom Property Editors

 Plugins can register a reusable semantic editor without creating or locating Unity controls: